firefox-containers-helper/firefox-containers-helper/README.md

 * **Deletion mode** - When checked, you can click on a container to delete it.
 This method of deletion is a bit quicker than the multi-account containers extension.
 You will be prompted for deletion more than once.
   * **Caution: This can delete all of your containers if you're not careful.**
   * Similar to above, press `shift` to bulk-delete containers returned by a query.
-* **Keyboard shortcut** to open the popup window is `alt+shift+D`.
+* **Keyboard shortcut** to open the popup window is `alt+shift+D` (configurable).
 It will immediately focus the search box, so you can quickly filter for a container, press enter, and go.
+* **Dark and Light mode** - respects your system's dark/light mode setting, thanks to [KerfuffleV2](https://github.com/charles-m-knox/firefox-containers-helper/issues?q=is%3Apr+author%3AKerfuffleV2) in [PR #8](https://github.com/charles-m-knox/firefox-containers-helper/pull/8)
+  * Note: On my Ubuntu system, changing Firefox's theme isn't enough, I had to change my entire theme from a dark theme to a light theme to switch the preference
+* **Select Mode** - Like you'd intuitively expect, you can enable Select Mode press `Ctrl+Click` to specifically select a couple results from the list, as well as `Ctrl+Shift+Click` to traverse a range of containers.
+* **Container Quick-Add** - Allows you to quickly add a new container based on what you have typed into the filter text box.
+Defaults to a circle icon and the toolbar color.

 ## Examples and Screenshots